alexmc2/mood-journal/README.md

 ![Screenshot1](https://res.cloudinary.com/drbz4rq7y/image/upload/v1707955351/Screenshot_from_2024-02-14_13-35-29_qi7i4u.png)

 ## Overview
 Mood Journal is a web application designed to help users track their emotional well-being through journaling.
-It features an OpenAI and Langchain-powered chatbot that interacts with users, providing insights based on their journal entries and previous conversations.
+It features a Langchain-powered chatbot that interacts with users, providing insights based on their journal entries and previous conversations.

 ## Features

 - **Journal Entries**: Users can create and manage journal entries to track their mood and thoughts.
+The application integrates TinyMCE as the rich text editor, offering enhanced formatting options for a better journaling experience.

 ![Screenshot1](https://res.cloudinary.com/drbz4rq7y/image/upload/v1708009292/Screenshot_from_2024-02-15_15-01-19_pvfykk.png)